Summary

 - It has services for women's health, sexual and reproductive health, and health education and support.

-- Services are free and available to girls, women and gender diverse people of all ages, including Aboriginal and Torres Strait Islander women and girls.
+- Services are free and available to girls, women and gender diverse people from puberty age and above , including Aboriginal and Torres Strait Islander women and girls.

 - Expert nurses travel to towns to deliver the services.